(Okubo - Sushi). 5155-6655

 (Ginza - Sushi).
 6228-6436

-The sushi selection here covers both traditional nigiri and more experimental forms - for example there are sets of grilled sushi with cheese and seasonal vegetable sushi.
-At lunchtime the 1.5-person platter (Y1890) provides a nice big nigiri selection along with soup, salad and chawanmushi.
-Budget around Y4000 at dinnertime, Y1000-2000 for lunch.
+At lunchtime there's a luxurious 1.5-person platter (Y1890) which provides a big selection of nigiri along with soup, salad and chawan mushi.
+Budget around Y4000-8000 at dinnertime, Y1000-2000 for lunch.
 Open all afternoon on weekends.
+[Show more] [Show less]

 Ginza 3-4-7, Ginza Sunny Bldg 1F.
 Open 11:30am-3, 5-11pm daily.